estpeter/eventHubTestRig/README.md

 # eventHubTestRig
-User interface for sending events to Azure Event Hub.
+User interface for sending events to Azure Event Hub for QA testing.